 The AnVIL project, funded by the National Human Genome Research Institute, “is a scalable and interoperable resource for the genomic scientific community, that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets.”

-DataSTAGE, funded by the National Heart Lung and Blood Institute, “aims to create a community of practice that is motivated to collaboratively solve technical challenges to enable NHLBI investigators to find, access, share, store, cross-link, and compute on large-scale data sets.
-Though the primary goal of the DataSTAGE Consortium is to build a data science platform, at its core this is a people-centric endeavor”
+BioData Catalyst, funded by the National Heart Lung and Blood Institute, “aims to create a community of practice that is motivated to collaboratively solve technical challenges to enable NHLBI investigators to find, access, share, store, cross-link, and compute on large-scale data sets.
+Though the primary goal of the BioData Catalyst Consortium is to build a data science platform, at its core this is a people-centric endeavor.”

-The Cloud Resources (CRs) project, of which FireCloud is one of, is funded by the National Cancer Institute.
-The CRs are components of the NCI Cancer Research Data Commons (CRDC), “that bring data and computational power together to enable cancer research and discovery … The Cloud Resources also provide access to on-demand computational capacity to analyze these data.
-The Cloud Resources allow users to run best practice tools and pipelines already implemented or upload their own data or analysis methods to workspaces.”
+The Cloud Resources (CRs) project, of which FireCloud is one, is funded by the National Cancer Institute.
+The CRs are components of the NCI Cancer Research Data Commons (CRDC) “that bring data and computational power together to enable cancer research and discovery … The Cloud Resources also provide access to on-demand computational capacity to analyze these data.
+The Cloud Resources allow users to run best-practice tools and pipelines already implemented or upload their own data or analysis methods to workspaces.”